Client: Burning Man

 Completion date: 2019

 Stone 27 invites you on a walk along floating stones above the ground to experience a moment of complete presence.
 The installation is made up of 27 floating stones each weighing 600 pounds.
 The stones form a circular pathway increasing in height up to 20 feet above the ground below.
-The artist employed industrial materials, and the brains of two structural engineers, so that the installation could stand supported by four minimal steel columns anchored to the ground without the use of foundation (required by the temporary nature of the event).
+The artist employed industrial materials, and the brains of two structural engineers so that the installation could stand elegantly supported by four minimal steel columns.
 Stone 27 is fully interactive and has been climbed by thousands of people.

 I had a moment of inspiration which lead me to suspend a large bolder between 3 trees using only mechanical tools.
 In envisioning this process I realized the potential for creating pathways of multiple stones and instantly saw the potential in this as an interactive artwork.
 After fully envisioning the concept and proving the single stone, I partnered and worked closely with 2 structural engineers in order to design the details, and complete a full finite element analysis.
 I was very sure that in order for the work to be successful we needed to keep all support members as minimal as possible creating a feeling of lightness in the artwork and in turn uncertainty of stability for someone approaching it.